sebastianczech/iac-tld-devops/slides/NOTES.md

 * refactor
 * write tests

+TLD is the first approach about which I'm going to speak.
+It's very straight forward method.
+We starting from writing code, which needs to work.
+When it's ready, we are refactor it, clean it, optimize it.
-TLD is similar approach, but without that cycles and without builting tests at the beginning.
-Test are written, when code is ready and it's refactored.
+The last stage is preparing test, when code is ready and it's refactored.

-When we take into account argument about time needed to deploy infrastructure, then that approach seems more reasonable.
-What are other reasons to use TLD for IaC ?
+If somebody asks - what is the reason to prepare test after writing code ?
+I have at least 2 answers:
+- tests increase confidence, that what we are delivering works
+- when in future other person will take our code and he or she will add / change something, then using that tests we can check if we haven't broken something

+## Test-Driven Development (TDD)

+* red - write failing test
+* green - make the test pass
+* blue - refactor

+Other approach, TDD, is well-known and used in software development for many years.
+TDD is built from 3 phases - red, green and blue.
+The most characteristic for that method is how we start our work - from preparing test, which fails.
+Then we implement required feature in code to make tests passing.
+At the end we are refactoring code.
+When we finish 1 cycle, then the next one starts.
+We have many iterations until we deliver working piece of code.

 ## Why you should use TLD for IaC

+In my opinion there are few factors why TLD is better for IaC:
-* development time, especially when requirements are not know.
-There are no iterations.
+* development time, because there are no iterations
 * learning curve, especially if people have ops background, what is very common in DevOps world
-* increase productivity, because we focus at first on working code
+* increase productivity, because we focus at first on working code, not on tests
 * code simplicity, because doing TDD and writing test at first has big impact how the code is designed

 https://medium.com/swlh/tdd-vs-tld-and-what-is-the-minimum-code-coverage-needed-f380181d3400